TInventory/Program/docs/views/receiveinv.md

-After entering this information, and as long as the product ID and quantity are valid, hitting *Enter* on your keyboard while the cursor is in the *Qty to Add* text field, the product's quantity will be updated.
+After entering this information, and as long as the product ID and quantity are valid, hitting *Enter* on your keyboard while the cursor is in the *Qty to Add* text field will update the quantity of the product.
 You can tell that the change has been made if, after hitting *Enter*, the two text fields clear their values.

 **NOTE: As of right now, there is no button to click to add the quantity to the** **product.
 Hitting *Enter* while the cursor is in the *Qty to Add* text field** **will add the quantity to the specified product.**

-[1]: ../img/receiveinv.png "Update/Receive Inventory view"
+[1]: ../img/receiveinv.png "Update Products view"
 [2]: viewinv.md